 The module encompasses financial and commodity futures and options, as well as collateralised debt obligations (CDOs) and swaps.

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate that they have achieved the module’s learning outcomes and to: help develop students’ research and writing skills; strengthen their team-building skills; and engage them with modern technologies.
+The assessment strategy is designed to provide students with the opportunity to demonstrate that they have achieved the module’s learning outcomes and, by association, developed their digital capabilities, resourcefulness and resilience, and employability skills among other module attributes.

 Thus, the summative assessment for this module consists of:

-- Equip students with the factual, conceptual and procedural knowledge necessary to facilitate a deep understanding of financial and commodity derivatives markets and the securities traded on them.
+- Equip students with systematic knowledge and critical awareness of financial and commodity derivatives markets and the securities traded in them.

 |001||Solve problems involving derivative securities under time-constraint||KC|